badges/shields/.circleci/images/README.md

 Updating the images
 -------------------

 Note: Increment the patch version on the tag in each change.
+Check [Docker Hub][] to see the current versions.

 ```console
 IMAGE_TAG=<version> npm run circle-images:build